21-22 March, 2026

 Course cut-off: 2 hours 30 minutes (10:30am)

-Support Crew and Spectators: Yes, encouraged – 2WD accessible (Google Maps)
+Support Crew and Spectators: Yes – 2WD accessible (Google Maps)

-Mandatory to carry 1 litre of fluid (2 litres recommended but mandatory if forecasted over 23°C) out of the 14.2km aid station.
-You will be checked at the aid station.
+Mandatory, and will be checked, to carry 1 litre of fluid (2 litres recommended but mandatory if forecasted over 23°C) from the 14.2km aid station.

-Next section to the 32.5km aid station is remote with limited water.
-Do not drink from the creeks without treating the water.
+Next section to the 32.5km aid station is remote – do not drink untreated creek water.

 - Drop bag location: No